hoangsvit/eplus.dev/clnl3nkk1000309mj42on7hbn.md

 $order->status = null;
 ```

 In this case, the status will be null, because it's not persisted yet.
 And sometimes it causes annoying null value bugs.
-But fortunately, you can specify default attribute values in the Model as well:
+Fortunately, you can specify default attribute values in the Model as well:

 ```php
 class Order extends Model